 - The practice offered proactive, personalised care to meet the needs of the older people in its population.
-Patients over the age of 75 had a named GP. - They were responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs - Nationally reported data showed that outcomes for patients were good for conditions commonly found in older people.
+Patients over the age of 75 had a named GP. - The practice participated in the enhanced service to reduce unplanned admissions and these patients had care plans in place. - They were responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - There was a residential homes scheme and all care homes had a set visiting day when patients were reviewed, in addition to frequent visits to deal with any problems between planned review visits. - Nationally reported data showed that outcomes for patients were good for conditions commonly found in older people.